fbpx

 However, there are safe and effective ways to view the Sun and its eclipse.
 Paper solar eclipse glasses and solar filters are great ways to observe an eclipse safely.
 You can also build your own pinhole Sun viewer with just a cardboard box, aluminum foil, and a sheet of white paper.
 Even a simple household colander can be used to project many tiny crescent Suns onto a surface.
 Another technique is to use both hands to cross your fingers over each other (like a waffle), and you will see eclipse shaped shadows on the ground.
 You can also see this effect under trees that have many overlapping leaves.

 For more information on the solar eclipses, you can visit https://solarsystem.nasa.gov/eclipses.
-Don't forget to check out the Burke Baker Planetarium’s Totality Over Texas coming to the Noble Planetarium on August 5th!
+Don't forget to check out the Burke Baker Planetarium’s Totality Over Texas now showing at the Noble Planetarium!

 Scroll to Top